 Big Creek Great Smoky Mountains National Park

-Big Creek is located on the Northern end of the park, just south of I-40 as it passes between Tennessee and North Carolina.
+Big Creek is on the Northern end of the park, just south of I-40 as it passes between Tennessee and North Carolina.

 Location: Great Smoky Mountains National Park